 Thanksgiving is a time for members of the College of Charleston community and their families to celebrate inclusivity in terms of food, family, and togetherness.
 However, many have found it more difficult than ever before to feel included in their family’s traditions due to the array of dietary preferences and restrictions that clash with traditional holiday fare.

-In 2018, how does a vegetarian stare down the Thanksgiving turkey at the middle of the table and not feel ostracized?
+So, how does a vegetarian stare down the Thanksgiving turkey at the middle of the table and not feel ostracized?
 How does a vegan feel accepted while surrounded by foods made with butter, eggs and cow’s milk?

 To help answer these questions, The College Today asked around campus to see how Thanksgiving staples could be altered to be more inclusive, all while still maintaining the traditions that signify the holiday and make it unique.